ArenCarpenter/Detecting_ALL_with_CNN/README.md

 DS Cohort 062220
 September 2020

+### Repository Navigation

+001_Load_and_Clean_Images.ipynb // From downloading images, split into folder hierarchy of normal and all subdirectories in train/test/validation superdirectories.
+002_Exploratory_Data_Analysis.ipynb // Creating visualizations of representative images, mean images, and class imbalance, in addition to model visuals.
+003_Modeling.ipynb // Script for utilizing AWS SageMaker training instances and accessing AWS S3 buckets for storing images.
+Model_Scripts // Directory for defining Keras model architectures as python scripts to be called in the Modeling.ipynb.

+The slide deck for this project can be found [here](https://docs.google.com/presentation/d/1lgJ2BSfsK7DATqfkMKr0cNbLKv_MyEpwrUyLg41oASc/edit?usp=sharing).

 ## Introduction

 Acute Lymphoblastic Leukemia (ALL) is the most common pediatric cancer and the most frequent cause of death from cancer before 20 years of age.
 In the 1960s ALL had a survival rate of only 10%, but advancements in diagnostic testing and refinements to chemotherapies have have increased survival rates to 90% (in developed countries, that is). ([1](https://www.nejm.org/doi/full/10.1056/NEJMra1400972)) Researchers are attempting a variety of personalized approaches, mainly using epigenetic screenings and genome-wide association studies (GWAS) to identify potential targets for inhibition, to push survival rates even higher. ([2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4567699/), [3](https://www.nature.com/articles/bcj201753)) About 80% of ALL cases are children, but, as Terwilliger and Abdul-Hay note, there is another peak of ALL incidence at 50 years of age and long-term remission rates in the older subset of patients is lower than children, about 30-40%. ([3](https://www.nature.com/articles/bcj201753))